 Confusion often arises from the evolving nature of the term "enterprise".
 An extended enterprise nowadays frequently includes partners, suppliers, and customers.
 If the goal is to integrate an extended enterprise, then the enterprise comprises the partners, suppliers, and customers, as well as internal business units.

-The purpose of enterprise architecture is to optimize across the enterprise the often fragmented legacy of processes (both manual and automated) into an integrated environment that is responsive to change and supportive of the delivery of the business strategy.
+The purpose of Enterprise Architecture is to optimize across the enterprise the often fragmented legacy of processes (both manual and automated) into an integrated environment that is responsive to change and supportive of the delivery of the business strategy.

-Typically, preparation for business transformation needs or for radical infrastructure changes initiates an enterprise architecture review or development.
+Typically, preparation for business transformation needs or for radical infrastructure changes initiates an Enterprise Architecture review or development.
 Often key people identify areas of change required in order for new business goals to be met.
 Such people are commonly referred to as the "stakeholders" in the change.
 The role of the architect is to address their concerns by:

-Without the enterprise architecture, it is highly unlikely that all the concerns and requirements will be considered and met.
+Without the Enterprise Architecture, it is highly unlikely that all the concerns and requirements will be considered and met.

 An architecture framework is a foundational structure, or set of structures, which can be used for developing a broad range of different architectures.
 It should describe a method for designing a target state of the enterprise in terms of a set of building blocks, and for showing how the building blocks fit together.
 It should contain a set of tools and provide a common vocabulary.
 It should also include a list of recommended standards and compliant products that can be used to implement the building blocks.

-Organizations seeking Boundaryless Information Flow can use TOGAF to define and implement the structures and processes to enable access to integrated information within and between enterprises.
+Organizations seeking Boundaryless Information Flow™ can use the TOGAF standard to define and implement the structures and processes to enable access to integrated information within and between enterprises.

 return to top of page